-This article contains answers to common questions about FEMA.
-Specifically, how FEMA may be able to help you recover from a disaster.
+This article contains answers to common questions about how FEMA may be able to help you recover from a disaster.

-Disaster Manual: Section 2 - FEMA Individual & Households Program: Handling a FEMA Appeal for a Disaster SurvivorAddress legal problems resulting from a disaster
+Disaster Manual: Section 2 - FEMA Individual and Households Program: Handling a FEMA Appeal for a Disaster SurvivorAddress legal problems resulting from a disaster

-Things you need to know to apply for FEMA aid
+Here are things you need to know to apply for FEMA aid.

 This article explains how to prepare for FEMA inspections.